yxmauw/yxmauw/README.md

 ## Hi there 👋 What am I busy with now?

 * 🔭 I’m currently working on ...AxoMem.io projects
-* 🌱 I’m currently learning ... how to finetune LLM for biomedical/healthcare use cases
+* 🌱 I’m currently learning ... how to finetune LLMs for biomedical/healthcare use cases
 * 👯 I’m looking to collaborate on ...Healthcare resource problems
 * 🤔 I’m looking for help with ... finding a job that is family-friendly (I think I might have found it 🙏)
 * 💬 Ask me about ...Healthtech